danieldesrochers/idasen-ui/README.md

 Install Idasen-UI
 =================
-Download idasen-ui package from win32-build (https://github.com/danieldesrochers/idasen-ui/tree/main/win32-build)
+- Download idasen-ui package from win32-build (https://github.com/danieldesrochers/idasen-ui/tree/main/win32-build)

-Unzip the package to any <folder> with read-write user permissions (e.g.: c:/MyPrograms)
+- Unzip the package to any <folder> with read-write user permissions (e.g.: c:/MyPrograms)

-Browse to your extracted <folder>/idasen-ui
+- owse to your extracted <folder>/idasen-ui

-Run 'idasen-ui.exe'
+- n 'idasen-ui.exe'

+For faster access to the application, consider creating a shortcut in the desktop and start menu.

 How To Use Idasen-UI
 ====================